cassiel257/Chocolatier-Electric-API/README.md

 ### Testing
 - To use our sample database and test file, run the following commands from within the project directory (remember to start the virtual environment first):
   ```
-  dropdb chocolate_test && createdb chocolate_test
+  dropdb chocolate && createdb chocolate
-  psql -U postgres chocolate_test<chocolate.psql
+  psql -U postgres chocolate<chocolate.psql
-  source test_setup.sh
+  source setup.sh
   python test_app.py
   ```
   **Troubleshooting**: Sometimes importing a database backup can cause "null violation constraint" or other primary key errors, because it can interfere with sequencing.
-To reset the sequence enter the following commands from within the project directory: (replace 'chocolate' with 'test_chocolate' if restoring that database for testing)
+To reset the sequence enter the following commands from within the project directory: (replace 'chocolate' with 'chocolate_test' if restoring that database for testing)
   ```
   psql chocolate postgres
   ```